 Once inside the chocolate factory, children discover a fantastic world.
 However, little by little they are expelled as a result of their manias, defects and bad education.

 Augustus Gloop, who was a fat boy and obsessed with sweets, falls into a river of chocolate that he was about to drink, and is sucked into a tube that takes him out of the factory.

 Violet Beauregarde, a chewing gum-obsessive and highly competitive girl, becomes a blueberry for trying, without permission, a chewing gum experiment with taste for a full two-course meal and dessert.

 Veruca Salt, a very spoiled girl who does not stop begging, is thrown into the waste hole by some squirrels when trying to keep one of them.

-While Charlie, a kind and prudent boy, is the winner for his character, and receives the chocolate factory as a prize.
+Mike Teavee, a television addict, is turned into a small TV character, while Charlie, a kind and prudent boy, is the winner for his character and receives the chocolate factory as a prize.

-Mr. Wonka was looking for an heir, and Charlie was the one, but the boy gives up the prize because he had to sacrifice his family to be in the factory.
+Mr. Wonka was looking for an heir and Charlie turned out to be the right one, but the boy gives up the prize because he had to sacrifice his family to be in the factory.